 An IRS Wage Garnishment – the IRS will demand that your employer garnish your wages and send them to the IRS to be applied to your tax debt rather than to you personally.
 An IRS Wage Garnishment is continuous which means unless it is stopped and released, the tax levy will go on and on until the entire tax debt is paid in full.

-THE TAX PROFESSIONALS AT FLAT FEE TAX SERVICE ROUTINELY HAVE AN IRS WAGE GARNISHMENT STOPPED AND RELEASED IN ONE DAY.
+THE TAX PROFESSIONALS AT FLAT FEE TAX RELIEF ROUTINELY HAVE AN IRS WAGE GARNISHMENT STOPPED AND RELEASED IN ONE DAY.

 IndependentContractor or Vendor Payments– 1099